DreamOfTheRedChamber/system-design-interviews/messenger.md

 order by update_at desc
 ```

+### ???
+Optimization: Users who just joined could only see new messages

 ## Estimation
 ### Small scale
 * DAU: 2000, Suppose 50 messages / day per user